2018 MOHR Life Enrichment Awards

 MRCI and The Arc Southwest

 From its headquarters in Mankato, MRCI provides performing arts opportunities for people with disabilities as part of a partnership with The Arc Southwest.
 The Innovators theater group involves 15 to 20 individuals with disabilities, who choose a play and their roles, and work on rehearsals with assistance from an MRCI volunteer.
 These discover previously untapped talents, learn teamwork and how to take direction while gaining confidence to perform in front of others.
 Shows are performed at MRCI facilities.
 “Our goal is to empower our clients to be able to advocate for themselves and others,” explained an MRCI spokesperson.

 The Show Gallery Lowertown (Arts)

-Midwest Special Services (MSS) is a founding partner in The Show Gallery Lowertown, a nonprofit art space that "seeks to create accessibility in the arts and unite artists of all abilities."
+Midwest Special Services (MSS) is a founding partner in The Show Gallery Lowertown, a nonprofit art space that “seeks to create accessibility in the arts and unite artists of all abilities.”
 MSS coordinates an annual exhibition, CoLab.
 The event highlights the work of artists with disabilities who are paired with professional artists.
-These work together to create collaborative art pieces. the art takes on many forms, from visual arts to poetry, photography, videography and flamenco dance.
-CoLab grew from 12 artist pairs in 2015, to 15 in 2016 and 22 artist pairs in 2017.
+These work together to create collaborative art pieces.
+The art takes on many forms, from visual arts to poetry, photography, videography and Flamenco dance.
+CoLab grew from 12 artist pairs in 2015, to 15 in 2016 and 22 in 2017.
 The event attracts more than 300 visitors for the opening reception and even more over the length of the exhibition.
 Overall, it has increased awareness and advocacy for people with disabilities.

 Committee of Advocacy & Leadership (COAL)